mxisto/yt-dlp-simpleCLI/README.md

 - `os`

 ## Build
-You simply run the code via python, building a executable via `pyinstaller` may lead to some permission errors when downloading in some situations.
+You can simply run the code via the python interpreter, because building a executable via `pyinstaller` may lead to some permission errors when downloading in some situations.
+However the build scripts are included for those who want to try.

-It is the same build method, using `pyinstaller`.
-If any doubt check the yt-dlp simpleGUI readme for more info.

 ***
-At the moment, the focus is working in Linux, tests on Windows haven't been made yet...
+At the moment, the focus is working in Linux, tests on Windows have been few at least for the time being.